apocalyptech/exordium/docs/apache_deployment_howto.rst

 COOP Header
-    The ``Header`` line in the static file delivery stanza is what I use to ensure that the JPlayer streaming popup works properly.
+    The ``Header`` line in the static file delivery stanza is what I use to ensure that the jPlayer streaming popup works properly.
 You'll either have to do something like this (or even set the header more globally on your site), or edit ``settings.py`` to use a different Django default COOP header (as described above).
 Note that despite the